 Bring a durable, waterproof backpack to carry essentials during your outdoor adventures.

 The backpack is usually better than a suitcase as you can take it with you hiking.
-Check the price and model here.
+Osprey has one of the best backpacks available on the market.

 2. Sunhat or cap

-For sunny days and for exposed hikes, take a sunhat to protect yourself from the sun.
+For sunny days and exposed hikes, take a sunhat to protect yourself from the sun.

 3. Sunglasses